My husband thinks he does nothing wrong. He never considers my point of view and gives me the silent treatment whenever I express my own feelings.

 But the moment you notice him manipulating you, call it out.
 Here’s how he might be doing it without you knowing:

 He does something nice for you, then expects you to return the favor.
-He never does anything out of the goodness of his heart.
+He never does anything special, out of the goodness of his heart.

 He might pick up your dry-cleaning (oh, the challenging task) then rub it in your face for the next few weeks.
 AS IF this makes you indebted to him somehow.